roman-amphitheaters/roman-amphitheaters/README.md

 '[all-roman-amphitheaters-map-dark.png](all-roman-amphitheaters-map-dark.png)' shows the same locations on a black basemap of Roman territory in 200 CE.
 The base map is derived from files provided by the [Ancient World Mapping Center](http://awmc.unc.edu/wordpress/).

 # QGIS
-As a convenience, the file 'roman-amphitheaters.qgz' is a simple [QGIS](https://qgis.org/) project file that loads the geojson and uses the '[Digital Atlas of the Roman Empire](https://dh.gu.se/dare/)' tileset as a basemap.
+As a further convenience, the file 'roman-amphitheaters.qgz' is a simple [QGIS](https://qgis.org/) project file that loads the geojson and uses the '[Digital Atlas of the Roman Empire](https://dh.gu.se/dare/)' tileset as a basemap.
 If the map is blank when that file is opened, choose the "Zoom to Layer(s)" item from the "View" menu.

 ![QGIS Screenshot](qgis-2021-05-10.png)